DX37/kasm-joplin-workspace/README.md

 Simply create workspace in Kasm, fill Docker Image with `ghcr.io/dx37/kasm-joplin-workspace:main` and Docker Registry with `https://ghcr.io` and you're set for downloading and running this workspace.

-You can also fill other fiels like:
+You can also fill other fields like:

 * Friendly Name as `Joplin`
 * Description as `A note taking and to-do application with synchronization capabilities.`